frankdavid/fast_fizzbuzz/README.md

 **Observation 3:** each run with 2+ digits starts with mod = 10 because 10^N ≡ 10 (mod 15) for N > 0

-**Observation 4:** if we have a half batch (300,000 lines) of output in a buffer, we can get the next half batch by incrementing the 5th digit (0-indexed) from the right of each number line by 3.
+**Observation 4:** if we have a half-batch (300,000 lines) of output in a buffer, we can get the next half-batch by incrementing the 5th digit (0-indexed) from the right of each number line by 3.
 We can keep other digits untouched.
-We'll call the last 5 digits of the number suffix digits, since these will never change in a run.
+We'll call the last 5 digits of the number *suffix digits*, since these will never change in a run.
+The fizz/buzz/fizzbuzz lines are also untouched.

-For example the first half batch of run(8) looks like this:
+For example the first half-batch of run(8) looks like this:

 ```
 BUZZ